huggingface/transformers/docs/source/en/model_doc/llama2.md

 - The LLaMA tokenizer is a BPE model based on [sentencepiece](https://github.com/google/sentencepiece).
 One quirk of sentencepiece is that when decoding a sequence, if the first token is the start of the word (e.g. "Banana"), the tokenizer does not prepend the prefix space to the string.

 - When using Flash Attention 2 via `attn_implementation="flash_attention_2"`, don't pass `torch_dtype` to the `from_pretrained` class method and use Automatic Mixed-Precision training.
-When using `Trainer`, it is simply specifying wither `fp16` or `bf16` to True.
+When using `Trainer`, it is simply specifying either `fp16` or `bf16` to True.
 Otherwise, make sure you are using `torch.autocast`.
 This is required because the Flash Attention only support `fp16` and `bf16` data type.

 ## Resources